widged/gb-elm-language/en/type/04-tuple.md

 #### tuple of size one

+It does't make sense to distinguish between a 1-tuple (called a “singleton”) and the type of its element.
+A tuple of size one as it stores the value it contains.
+For example, (Int) is usually equivalent to Int.

 ```elm
 $ elm repl
 > (5)
 5 : number
 ```

-It doesn't make sense to have a tuple of size one as it stores the value it contains.

 #### tuple with no value

+A special case of tuples is the 0-tuple, which is also called the unit type.
+The unit type can only hold one value (which means it stores zero information).
+It is sometimes called Void or Unit, and its value is often called null, nil, none, or nothing.

 ```elm
 $ elm repl